 Products like Vicks VapoRub combine camphor with menthol and eucalyptus, and research supports their ability to reduce cough frequency and improve subjective breathing comfort, particularly at night.

 The mechanism is partly sensory: camphor creates a cold sensation in the nasal passages that makes airways feel more open, even when no structural decongestion has occurred.
-It does not treat the underlying infection and should not be used as a substitute for medical care in persistent or severe respiratory illness.

-Keep all chest rub products away from the nostrils, mouth, and eyes, and avoid use entirely in children under two years old.
+It does not treat the underlying infection and should not replace medical care in persistent or severe respiratory illness.
+Keep all chest rub products away from the nostrils, mouth, and eyes, and do not use them in children under two years old.

 2. Muscle Pain, Joint Stiffness, and Post-Exercise Soreness

 This is the area I see camphor used most frequently in fitness and recovery contexts.
 Camphor-based balms, creams, and patches are FDA-approved for acute pain relief at concentrations of 3% to 11%.
-The counterirritant effect can make tight muscles feel more manageable and reduce the subjective discomfort of delayed onset muscle soreness after training.

 What camphor does not do is accelerate tissue repair, reduce actual inflammation in the tissue, or substitute for appropriate post-exercise recovery protocols like sleep, hydration, and progressive loading.
-When I program these for clients coming back from a strain or overuse injury, I frame camphor balm as a comfort tool between sessions, not a treatment.

 3. Skin Itching and Surface Irritation